fivetwentythree/exp/content/posts/metamorphasis-ovid.md

 ---
-title: "Ovid's Metamorphoses, or: How to Get Exiled for Writing Fanfiction"
+title: "Ovid's Metamorphoses or How to Get Exiled for Writing Fanfiction"
 date: 2023-10-28T12:00:00-07:00
 draft: false
 description: "How Ovid's epic poem of chaotic transformations served as a brilliant critique of Augustan Rome and got him exiled for writing the world's most influential fanfiction."